jagualv/naksa.ns88-dot/README.md

 # Description

-Welcome to DOT.COM, your one-stop destination for all PC hardware needs.
+Welcome to **DOT**, your one-stop destination for all PC hardware needs.
 Specializing in a wide array of PC components, we cater to both enthusiasts and professionals seeking high-quality, reliable parts for building and upgrading computers.
 Our inventory includes a diverse range of products, from cutting-edge processors and high-performance graphics cards to efficient cooling solutions and robust storage options.

 # Table of Contents